at-gmbh/at-python-template/README.md

-# Python Factory Template
+# Python Project Template

-A cookiecutter template designed for production-ready projects, especially, but not limited to, projects in the AT Data Factory.
-The goal is to be able to quickly bootstrap a Python project with a clear target in sight, therefore no experimentation with Jupyter Notebooks, but lots of useful stuff to build, test & deploy your code without being overly convoluted like many of the publicly available packages.
+A cookiecutter template designed to bridge the gap between exploratory work and production-ready projects.
+The goal is to be able to quickly bootstrap a Python project that provides lots of useful stuff to build, test & deploy your code without being overly convoluted like many of the publicly available packages.

 ## Getting Started